 According to the JNA, 68 per cent of refugees and migrants from Venezuela surveyed were in an irregular situation, undermining the exercise of their rights and access to basic services, including security of rental tenure.
-382 Regularization is key to reducing vulnerabilities to such protection threats and risks, including for indigenous persons, Afro-descendants and UASC.
-Despite important efforts by the Colombian Government and R4V partners throughout 2021, barriers persist for refugees and migrants from Venezuela to regularize their situation through civil documentation, nationality procedures, and asylum and residency processes (including the TPS).383
+Regularization is key to reducing vulnerabilities to such protection threats and risks, including for indigenous persons, Afro-descendants and UASC.
+Despite important efforts by the Colombian Government and R4V partners throughout 2021, barriers persist for refugees and migrants from Venezuela to regularize their situation through civil documentation, nationality procedures, and asylum and residency processes (including the TPS).
+Response and migrants from Venezuela to regularize their situation through civil documentation, nationality procedures, and asylum and residency processes (including the TPS).